mojule/tree/readme.md

 You can create adapters that allow you to use the API over any tree-like backing structure.

-You need to provide between 1 and 6 functions for the adapter to work.
-If you only provide `getChildren`, you will get the whole traversal API, but the manipulation API requires `append`, `insertBefore` and `remove`.
+You need to provide between 1 and 5 functions for the adapter to work.
+If you only provide `getChildren`, you will get the whole traversal API, but the manipulation API requires `insertBefore` and `remove`.
 The serializer functions require `value` and `createNode`.

 You can also provide implementations of other functions normally provided by the